 Top 10 Sorceries in Magic: The Gathering

-To be clear, we're gauging them by their impact alone (not by value compared to mana cost), and, of course, different sorceries work better in different deck builds.
+To be clear, we're gauging them by their impact alone (not by value compared to mana cost), and, of course, remember different sorceries work better in different deck builds.

 10. In Garruk's Wake